top of page

 Boulder Divorce Attorneys

+The Boulder Divorce Attorneys at Ellison Law provide personalized and prompt service to guide you through your divorce or legal separation to minimize conflict.
 Our Boulder Divorce Attorneys listen to your unique needs and goals, distill complex legal jargon into understandable terms, and craft a strategy to achieve your best outcome.
 Our team has the experience and skills to advise you on your best outcome.
 We provide reasonable advice to help keep conflict low and save you money.
-We’re not interested in making a living off of the unnecessary misery of others.
-We’d rather collaborate to help you through a tough situation than participate in adding to the emotional and financial cost.

 New Client Intake Process